 $25,211,175

-North Country is a film about the sexual, emotional, and physical abuse faced by female miners.
-The film is inspired by the novel Class Action: The Story of Lois Jenson and the Landmark Case That Changed Sexual Harassment Law by Clara Bingham and Laura Leedy Gansler.
+North Country explores the harsh realities faced by female miners, highlighting the sexual, emotional, and physical abuse they endure in their workplace.
+The film draws inspiration from the book Class Action: The Story of Lois Jenson and the Landmark Case That Changed Sexual Harassment Law by Clara Bingham and Laura Leedy Gansler, shedding light on true events that transformed legal history.

 AdventureDramaThriller